SuGar0218/WindowedContentDialog-WPF/README.md

 ## Attention namespace

 Some class names are the same as them in namespace ```System.Windows```, such as ```MessageBox``` and ```MessageBoxResult```.

-There has been WindowedContentDialog for WinUI 3: https://github.com/SuGar0218/WindowedContentDialog

 If you want to use Fluent style MessageBox instead of traditional MessageBox: